Frequently Asked Questions

 - What is the difference between NHS medicines for home, NHS medicines export and other products?

 - NHS medicines home:

-Sales / costs related to products not covered by the PPRS (products other than branded medicines with a UK product license), for example medical devices or generics.
+Sales/costs related to products not covered by the VPAS (products other than branded medicines with a UK product license), for example medical devices or generics.

-For more questions regarding pricing and the PPRS, please see our Pricing FAQ.
+For more questions regarding pricing and the VPAS, please see our Pricing section.

 - How do patient access schemes differ between the four UK nations?

 - See our PAS section for a side by side overview of each of the PAS systems across the four UK devolved nations.